Zondax/filecoin-signing-tools/examples/ffi/go/README.md

 # GO bindings

-Currently, we don't provide compiled artifacts, threfore, manual steps to build and orchestrate the libraries and headers are necessary.
+Currently, we don't provide compiled artifacts, therefore, manual steps to build and orchestrate the libraries and headers are necessary.

 # Running